cvxgrp/cvxportfolio/docs/manual.rst

 Cash account
 ~~~~~~~~~~~~
 Many Cvxportfolio internal variables, such as the weights and holdings vectors
-that you can access in a :class:`cvxportfolio.BacktestResult` object, include
+that you can access in a :class:`result.BacktestResult` object, include
 the cash account as their last element.
 In most cases used-provided data is not
 concerned with the cash account (such as all examples above) and so it can be
 ignored.
 Exceptions are noted in the documentation of each object.